 Additionally, I am here to guide you through every step of the way of making Bisquick recipe for dumplings.
-I love to make them when I am making a stew, be it beef, chicken, lamb, etc. Just mix, drop, and cook/steam.
+I love to make them when I am making a stew, be it beef stew, chicken, lamb, etc. Just mix, drop, and cook/steam.
 Your family will love them.
 As they cook on top of your stew they absorb some of the lovely flavors of what you are cooking, making them even more delicious.
 They are tender, light, and pretty fool-proof!
 A stew without dumplings, is . . . just a stew!

 Bisquick is an incredibly versatile pre-mixed baking/batter mix.
 It is sold under the Betty Crocker Brand and contains flour, shortening, salt, and baking powder.
-You can use it to make biscuits, pancakes, donuts, pretzels, impossible pies, cakes, waffles, pastry, and all sorts.
-It is a must-have in my larder.
+You can use it to make biscuits, pancakes, doughnuts, pretzels, impossible pies, cakes, waffles, pastries, and all sorts.
+Hence, it is a must-have in my larder.
 It always comes in very handy.

 HINTS AND TIPS TO MAKE BISQUICK DUMPLINGS

-- Read through the recipe before beginning to make sure you have everything you need.
+- First of all, read through the recipe before beginning to make sure you have everything you need.

-- Assemble all of your ingredients before you start so that you don’t leave anything out that is integral to make the dumplings.
+- Assemble all of your ingredients before you start so that you don’t leave anything out that is integral to making the dumplings.

 - Do not overmix the baking mix and milk.
-It does not to be completely smooth.
+It does not have to be completely smooth.
 As a result of over-mixing, the dumpling may turn out dense and way too chewy.

-- You can drop the dumplings on the stew now, but I find that leaving the dumpling batter to sit for 5 to 10 minutes results in a nicer dumpling.
+- Finally, you can drop the dumplings on the stew now, but I find that leaving the dumpling batter to sit for 5 to 10 minutes results in a nicer dumpling.

 - Make sure your stew is bubbling before dropping the dumpling mix on top.
 You want it to be at a rolling boil.
 The heat of the stew will set the bottom of the dumplings and start them at the beginning of deliciousness.